 - 2c | 500ml water

 - Fresh coriander, peanuts, chilli and lime optional, for serving

 - cooked rice, boiled potatoes or bread to serve

 - Fry the onion in the olive oil over medium heat for 5 minutes until soft.

 - Add the garlic and fresh ginger, if using, and cook for another couple of minutes.

-- Stir in the ground cumin, ground coriander, cayenne pepper (if using) and ground ginger if not using fresh ginger, and then add the tomatoes and pumpkin and simmer 15-20 minutes until the pumpkin is tender.
+- Stir in the ground cumin, ground coriander, cayenne pepper (if using) and ground ginger if not using fresh ginger, and then add the tomatoes, pumpkin and peanut butter and simmer 15-20 minutes until the pumpkin is tender.